-Maybe you just don’t see how a landing page is different from an opt-in form on your site when both do the same job of getting people to sign-up.
+Maybe you just don’t see how a landing page is different from an opt-in form on your site?

-You think you need to pay an arm and a leg for a landing page tool and this should be reserved for ‘pro bloggers’, not you….
+Or you think you need to pay an arm and a leg for a landing page tool…

 Or the tech aspect is keeping you from getting started with one….how do people sign up and magically have their email addresses show up within their email service provider?